Options when your fixed term tenancy ends

 Leaving before the end of the fixed term

-Your tenancy won't end automatically if you move out during a fixed term tenancy.
+Your tenancy will not end automatically if you move out during the fixed term.

-You may be able to end your fixed term tenancy early with a break clause, or through negotiation with your landlord.
+You may be able to end your fixed term tenancy early with a break clause or by negotiating with your landlord.